autarch/blog.urth.org/content/posts/2016-06-05-making-datetime-faster-and-slower.md

 After some profiling, I finally realized that while using PCC with Specio sped up run time noticeably, it also adds an additional compile time hit.
 It's Moose all over again, though not nearly as bad.

 For further comparison, I used the [Test2::Harness][9] release's `yath` test harness script and told it to preload DateTime.
-Now the test suite runs slightly faster in the `use-pcc` branch, about 4% or so.</a>
+Now the test suite runs slightly faster in the `use-pcc` branch, about 4% or so.

 So where does that leave things?